qiaowenwen/learngit0/readme.txt

-0000001Git is a distributed version control system.
+0000001Git is a distributed version control sy

+11
+sem.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
 Git tracks changes of files.